Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 Therefore we will do this via CLI

 We need to install all capabilities that we are going to need in the Spaces we want to create.
 Spaces request capabilities via Profiles and looking at the profiles we need to use in the workshop, these are the capabilities we want to look at:
-- Capabilities needed by the GSLB ingress Profile an its traits
+- Capabilities needed by the GSLB ingress Profile an its traits and capabilities
 	- Certificate Manager (several depend on this capability)
 	- Egress
 	- Ingress
+	- Gateway API
-- Capabilities needed by the spring-dev profile: observability and carvel-package traits, and other capabilities
+- Additional Capabilities needed by the spring-dev profile: observability and carvel-package traits, and other capabilities
 	- Observability
 	- Service Mesh Observability
 	- Mutual TLS